Svetlana Kuznetsova: 2004: US Open title

 Representing Russia at the Olympics, Kuznetsova reached the quarterfinals before losing to silver-medallist Amélie Mauresmo.
 She went into the US Open seeded ninth.
-There, she defeated 14th seed Petrova in the quarterfinals, and in her first Grand Slam semifinal, defeated fifth seed and former champion Davenport, ending the American's 22-match winning streak.
+There, she defeated 14th seed Petrova in the quarterfinals, and in her first Grand Slam tournament semifinal, defeated fifth seed and former champion Davenport, ending the American's 22-match winning streak.
 In the final, Kuznetsova defeated sixth seed Dementieva.
 Kuznetsova was the first female Russian to win the US Open and the third to win a Grand Slam singles title, following the successes of Myskina and Maria Sharapova earlier in the year.
 Meanwhile, Kuznetsova teamed with Likhovtseva to reach the final of the doubles tournament before losing there to Suarez and Ruano Pascual, marking Kuznetsova's fourth consecutive defeat by the pair in Grand Slams.
 Kuznetsova, however, climbed again to No. 3 on 13 September, after her loss in Los Angeles in early July.

-Kuznetsova continued her success by winning the Commonwealth Bank Tennis Classic in Bali, Indonesia defeating Marlene Weingärtner in the final.
+Kuznetsova continued her success by winning the Wismilak International in Bali, Indonesia defeating Marlene Weingärtner in the final.
 In the doubles she reached with Arantxa-Sánchez Vicario the final, losing to Anastasia Myskina and Ai Sugiyama.
 This improved her singles ranking to a new high of world No. 5, but worsen her doubles ranking to No. 4 on 20 September.
 The following week, at the China Open in Beijing, Kuznetsova defeated Wimbledon champion Sharapova in the semifinals to extend her winning streak to 14 matches.
 However, she lost in the final to Serena Williams.
 Making her debut at the season-ending WTA Championships in Los Angeles, Kuznetsova lost two of three matches in the preliminary round-robin stage and exited before the semifinals.
 Kuznetsova finished the season as world No. 5.